faasm/faasm/docs/development.md

 ## Recommended Set-up - Docker CLI

-Most development can be done using the containerised CLI:
+Most development can be done using the containerised CLI.
+To get everything set up, you need to run:

 ```
 # Clone this repo